t3-oss/create-t3-app/.changeset/gentle-impalas-doubt.md

 "create-t3-app": patch
 ---

-Remove trailing newlines in generated app
+Remove trailing newlines in generated app that aren't allowed by the generated prettier config